Underearners Anonymous: Controversy

 Beginning in 2021, Underearners Anonymous has been embroiled in a significant governance dispute between the official General Service Board (GSB) and committees that the GSB characterizes as "rogue actors."
 The controversy began when the World Service Conference Planning Committee independently opened a PayPal account to collect funds for an unsanctioned 2021 World Service Conference, in violation of UA's bylaws requiring GSB authorization for all corporate fund management.

 According to a 2022 legal opinion obtained by the GSB, the opposing group lacks authority to use the UA name or trademark for fundraising, as "Underearners Anonymous" is a registered trademark owned by UA GSB, Inc., and their actions constitute violations of New York solicitation laws potentially subject to criminal penalties.

 The legal opinion concluded that all actions taken at the unauthorized 2021 conference, including the purported election of new trustees, are "invalid, null and void," and noted that the Corporation's donations had declined by approximately 70% as a result of the dispute, severely impacting its ability to conduct programs and pay bills.

+On September 30, 2025 the General Service Board of UA published a letter of intent regarding the potential reunification of UA service bodies.